North–South Motorway: Background

 In 2010, the Australian Government, through the Nation Building Program project, committed $500 million and the South Australian Government committed $432 million to the North–South Corridor over five years.
 This funding allocation recognised that South Road is the only continuous link between the northern and southern suburbs as well as the spine connecting Adelaide's major inter-modal transport hubs – Adelaide Airport, Islington Rail Terminal, Port Adelaide and Outer Harbor.

 In May 2015, a government strategy paper envisioned that the entire non-stop north–south road corridor would be completed by 2025, including "an upgraded South Road".
 It stated that the planned "non-stop motorway" would "cater for the unimpeded flow of longer distance northbound and southbound trips" and would not include "at-grade traffic signals, intersections, junctions or property accesses which cause vehicles to slow down or stop".

 Sections

 The motorway is divided into sections for the purposes of construction.
-As of March 2021, four sections are complete and one is under investigation.
+Since March 2021, four out of five sections have been completed.
 From north to south the sections are: